 Also of interest is that Williamstown has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Williamstown does not have a public transit system used by locals to get to and from work.
+Williamstown is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Williamstown in 2010 was $31,833, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $127,332 for a family of four.
 However, Williamstown contains both very wealthy and poor people as well.